Safe and sound underground

 Watch our film about the unique underground repository at Boliden Rönnskär

 The underground repository is unique.
 Nowhere else in the world is there an underground repository on the same site as a smelter.
 With our values as a basis, Boliden made the decision to place all process waste from the smelter in the repository.
-The installation will begin operation by end/beginning of 2020/2021.
+The installation will begin operation during 2021.

 Environmental legislation focuses on mercury; if waste contains more than 0.1%, it must be stored in a deep underground repository.
 However, only a small part of Rönnskär's waste contains mercury – instead the majority is comprised of residues containing other substances, which is currently stored on the industrial site.
 Even these will be transferred to the repository, along with those generated from the daily operations.